meken/azure-functions-python/README.md

+### Update 2018-09-24
+The latest version for Azure Functions v2 has better support for Python 3.6+ and package management, have a look at the [docs](https://github.com/Azure/azure-functions-python-worker/wiki/Developer-Guide) to learn more about it.

+---

 At the time of this writing Python has experimental support on Azure Functions.
 Although it's possible to get things working, the required information is scattered over